ChrisT-CC/hello-django/README.md

     - assert that it redirects to the home page
     - get the item again and save as updated_item
     - check the done status is False

 ---

+## Testing models

+In general, we don't want to test internal Django code because it's already been tested by the Django developers themselves.
+But we can test that the todo items will be created by default with the done status of false.

+- create the "test" file `"test_models.py"`
+- import "TestCase" form "django.test" and "Item" from ".models"
+- create a class `TestModels(TestCase):` that inherits "Testcase" and contain all the tests for the model
+1. test that the todo items will be created by default with the done status of false
+    - create a new item instance
+    - check that item.done is False

+---